ahhfranz/SporeNEXT/README.md

 If you experience any problems:

-* Double-check that your game paths are correctly set.
 * Restart the launcher with administrator privileges.
 * Report any issues via [GitHub Issues](https://github.com/ahhfranz/SporeNEXT/issues) or PM me on Discord.